Lowe’s CEO History

 © History Oasis

-Carl Buchan joined Lowe's as a co-owner with Jim Lowe in 1943, bringing a keen business acumen and vision for growth.
+Carl Buchan was brought on to Lowe's as a co-owner with Jim Lowe in 1943.

 Buchan anticipated massive construction demand following World War II and convinced Jim to shift their focus solely to hardware and building materials.